-This is due to the rise of agribusiness is responsible for this decline in food quality.
-Since the 1950s, the trend has caused the consumer to gradually lose contact with a local butcher who would sell them a variety of bony leftovers which our thrifty forebears would use to make nutritious stocks and soups.
+The rise of agribusiness is responsible for this decline in food quality.
+Since the 1950s, the trend has caused the consumer to gradually lose contact with a local butcher who would sell them a variety of bony leftovers.
+Our thrifty grandparents and great-grandparents used them to make nutritious stocks and soups.
 They are typically tossed in the trash today!

 Almost all culinary traditions from around the world include meat or fish stocks.
 Shockingly, most American kitchens are missing a basic stockpot, considered essential equipment just two generations ago!

 Dr. Francis Pottenger MD promoted the stockpot as the most important piece of equipment in the kitchen.
 He advocated liberal use of homemade stock because it attracts digestive juices to itself in a manner similar to raw foods.
 Foods that attract digestive juices are much more easily digested and assimilated by the body.

 Homemade stock also contains natural gelatin which not only aids digestion but assists with the healing of many chronic intestinal disorders such as colitis, Crohn’s disease, Colitis, Irritable Bowel Syndrome, and others.

 During time of frugality, homemade stock helps keep the food budget in check by allowing health to be maintained with only small amounts of meat in the diet.
 This is due to large amounts of two amino acids in the broth which act together as a protein sparer, allowing more efficient utilization of the complete meat proteins that are eaten once or twice a week.

 Homemade stock used frequently in the diet offers protection from gastrointestinal illness, as the natural gelatin acts a neutralizer of intestinal poisons helping to relieve diarrhea and even dysentery.

 Ok, enough already!
-You’re already sold on the benefits of bone broth?
+So you’re already sold on the benefits of bone broth.

 Which Bone Broth is the Healthiest?

 In our modern era, time in the kitchen is limited at best.

 Which stock should you focus your time on given the many options available: chicken, turkey, goose, duck, venison, beef, pork, fish, shrimp etc?